alexwine36/Portfolio/apps/portfolio/content/work/abrazo/index.md

 - Developed an end-to-end analytics solution using Python and business intelligence tools, quantifiably improving the efficiency and productivity of the team.

-- Developed pipelines for merging data from data resources i.e. sales tools (CRM/SFA), spreadsheets, and ERP software, resulting in increased business insights and better-informed decisions.
+- Developed pipelines for merging data from data resources i.e. sales tools CRM, spreadsheets, and ERP software, resulting in increased business insights and better-informed decisions.

 - Developed applications to automate repetitive tasks and streamline processes to reduce errors.